fire337/ERIQ/README.md

 ## Challenges

 Subtask decomposition and progress understanding rely on context.
 The key question is: how to efficiently and cleanly inject context / memory into the model without hacks.
+Maybe we can use agent as a memory component to produce necessary memory.